-Meet our computing science faculty
+Meet our computer and information science faculty

 Our online students enjoy the benefits of faculty who are accessible and responsive, and who foster a constructive and rewarding virtual experience.

 Sheikh Iqbal Ahamed

 Sheikh Iqbal Ahamed is professor and chair at the Department of Computer Science and director of the Ubicomp Research Lab.
 He received his Ph.D. in Computer Science from Arizona State University in 2003 under the direction of Stephen S. Yau.
 Ahamed has a strong performance record in research, with a career record of over $1 million in external research funding.
 His current projects cover a number of state-of-the-art advances in medical computing and mobile computing.